 HRAs aren't the only option for reimbursing employees' healthcare expenses.
 There are also employee stipends.

-Unlike an HRA, healthcare stipends are considered taxable income.
+Unlike an HRA, the IRS considers healthcare stipends taxable income.
 That's because stipends aren't a formal employer-sponsored health insurance plan and don't have as many regulations for qualified employee expenses.
 Similar to bonuses, stipends aren't tax-advantaged and count as taxable wages earned by the employee.
+Additionally, there are no employer contribution limits with stipends.

-When employers reimburse out-of-pocket healthcare costs or medical insurance coverage premiums using a stipend, they pay payroll tax on those funds.
+When employers reimburse out-of-pocket expenses or medical insurance coverage premiums using a stipend, they pay payroll tax on those funds.
 But you aren't required to withhold Social Security or Medicare taxes.
 Employees are responsible for paying these taxes on top of their income tax.

 Because Form W-2 documents include stipends, employees should set aside the amount needed to pay their taxes.